 Starting to Supplement: How to Supplement with Formula?

 Feeding your baby both breast milk and formula is also sometimes called mixed feeding, combination feeding,or partial breast-feeding.
-It’s always best to consult with your baby’s doctor about your unique situation and feeding plans.
+It’s always best to consult with your baby’s health care provider about your unique situation and feeding plans.
 But here are some supplementing tips that could be helpful to know:

-- In most cases,the optimal time to start supplementing with formula is after the first month so your milk supply is well established.
+In most cases,the optimal time to start supplementing with baby formula is after the first month so your milk supply is well established.

 Time it right.Try offering a bottle when your baby is hungry(such as after a nap) but not famished, so he's less likely to fuss.

 It may work better to let someone else, such as the baby’s father or grandfather, offer the first bottle.
 Your baby may associate you with strictly breast milk at first.

 Some Moms get their babies used to the taste of formula by mixing it with breast milk.
 Or try putting some breast milk on the nipple to encourage your baby to accept the bottle.

 Use a bottle nipple that resembles your baby's pacifier.
 Putting some breast milk on the nipple is another way to encourage your baby to accept the bottle.
 Once he tastes the breast milk, he may start sucking to get more.

 Another way to supplement with formula is to let your baby nurse first and then finish off the feed with formula.
 Your baby may be more willing to take a bottle when he is hungry but not famished (and fussy).